-Some special notes regarding particular values in Table 13 on page 67:
+Some special notes regarding particular values in Table 14 on page 65:

-- R1: When the JMSReplyTo header is used, the SendQueue value is ignored. - NR: These values are assigned to the reply message during the Send step. - I: The JMSReplyTo header of the sent message is set to the value of the ReceiveQueue argument. - I: The JMSCorrelationID of the reply message cannot be set directly.
-The JMSCorrelationID of the reply message is set to the JMSCorrelationID of the received message, unless empty, in which case it is set to its JMSMessageID. - R: One of 3 combinations is required for these method arguments: (DService && Dmethod), DWProcess, or DRuleSet. - \: The ConnectionUsername and ConnectionPassword input parameters apply to IBM WebSphere MQ only.
+- R1: When the JMSReplyTo header is used, the SendQueue value is ignored. - NR2: These values are assigned to the reply message during the Send step. - I3: The JMSReplyTo header of the sent message is set to the value of the ReceiveQueue argument.

+- I4: The JMSCorrelationID of the reply message cannot be set directly.
+The JMSCorrelationID of the reply message is set to the JMSCorrelationID of the received message, unless empty, in which case it is set to its JMSMessageID. - R5: One of 3 combinations is required for these method arguments: (DService && Dmethod), DWProcess, or DRuleSet. - : The ConnectionUsername and ConnectionPassword input parameters apply to IBM WebSphere MQ only.

-NOTE: When sending messages to IBM WebSphere MQ, ConnectionUsername and ConnectionPassword are recommended for all Windows platforms.
+NOTE: When sending messages to IBM WebSphere MQ, ConnectionUsername and ConnectionPassword are required for the Windows 2008 Server platform and recommended for all other Windows platforms.

-- \\: The SendUsername, SendPassword, ReceiveUsername, ReceivePassword, TopicUsername, and TopicPassword input parameters apply to Oracle WebLogic only. - +: This input argument can also be used as an output argument. - ++: For this input argument, a subsystem may be provided instead of the connection parameters.
-However, it must contain the same required method arguments as used for the connection parameters. - +++: For this input argument, a subsystem may be provided instead of the dispatch parameters.
+- : The SendUsername, SendPassword, ReceiveUsername, ReceivePassword, TopicUsername, and TopicPassword input parameters apply to Oracle WebLogic only. - +: This input argument can also be used as an output argument. - ++: For this input argument, a subsystem can be provided instead of the connection parameters.
+However, it must contain the same required method arguments as used for the connection parameters. - +++: For this input argument, a subsystem can be provided instead of the dispatch parameters.
 However, it must contain the same required method arguments as used for the dispatch parameters. - ++++: This input argument is used to process the output of the received message before dispatching.

-In place of providing the arguments individually, the single argument ConnectionSubsystem may be provided.
+In place of providing the arguments individually, the single argument ConnectionSubsystem can be provided.
 Its value must be the name of a valid named subsystem of type JMSSubsys, and it must include all of the arguments that are required by the method to which it is passed.
-See "About the JMS Receiver" on page 73 for more information about that named subsystem.
+See "About the JMS Receiver" on page 71 for more information about that named subsystem.

-JMS message properties are also supported as input arguments (properties) as described in "JMS Headers and Properties" on page 66.
+JMS message properties are also supported as input arguments (properties) as described in "JMS Headers and Properties" on page 64.